DengYuelin/LearnJulia.jl/readme.md

 to generate a package, `generate PkgName`\
 then `dev path\\to\\dir\\PkgName`

-to test a single package, in the package dirctory, `activate .` in pkg mode\
+to test a single package, in the package directory, `activate .` in pkg mode\
 and `activate` to exit current package

+## IJulia
+To run julia in vscode using Jupyter Notebook, select julia.exe as the interpreter.